cloudflare/mcp-server-cloudflare/apps/docs-ai-search/README.md

 - `Do Cloudflare Workers costs depend on response sizes?
 I want to serve some images (map tiles) from an R2 bucket and I'm concerned about costs.`
 - `How many indexes are supported in Workers Analytics Engine?
 Give an example using the Workers binding api.`
-- `Can you give me some information on how to use the Workers AutoRAG binding`
+- `Can you give me some information on how to use the Workers AI Search binding`

 ## Access the remote MCP server from any MCP Client